Barrymoonshine/binary-search-trees/README.md

 ## Summary

-This project builds a Binary Search Tree (BST) in the console using a randomly generated array.
-The array is sorted, any duplicates are removed and used to build a BST.
+This project builds a Binary Search Tree (BST) in the console using a randomly generated array which has been sorted and any duplicates removed.

-Further tests are completed on the BST to test if it's balanced and log the tree in the console in the following traversal orders:
+The BST is tested to see if it's balanced and logged in the console in the following traversal orders:

 - Level order
 - Pre order